Effective IAM for AWS

 These measurements are intended for direct consumption by a process controller.
 The report clearly shows:

-1. the access capabilities that the admin, ci, cust-service, and credit-processor principals have
+- the access capabilities that the

-2. that no unexpected users or roles have access
+principals have - that no unexpected users or roles have access

 People acting as process controllers find this information much easier to interpret than analyzing policies in their heads, and the result is far more accurate.